Minnesota Trout Unlimited

 • DONATE

 Minnesota’s feedlot regulations encompass both overarching rules and specific permits, each serving distinct purposes in managing livestock operations.
-Minnesota Trout Unlimited recently submitted comments to inform the revision of Minnesota’s General Feedlot Permits.
-The Minnesota Pollution Control Agency has now opened a comment period for Minnesota’s Animal Feedlot’s Rule specifically “to amend existing feedlot rules to improve land application of manure practices to address nitrate and fish kills, establish additional technical standards to protect water quality and avoid fish kills.”
+Generally a part of the revision process of rules, permits and other processes for state agencies is a time period for community input or comments.
+Minnesota Trout Unlimited recently submitted comments to strengthen Minnesota’s General Feedlot Permits.
+In May of 2025 the Minnesota Pollution Control Agency opened a comment period for Minnesota’s Animal Feedlots Rule specifically “to amend existing feedlot rules to improve land application of manure practices to address nitrate and fish kills, establish additional technical standards to protect water quality and avoid fish kills.”
+This comment period will be open until July 22, 2025 and is included as part of phase 3 of the nitrates workplan released by the state agencies in January 2024.

 Rules vs. Permits: What’s the difference?

-The Minnesota feedlot rule establishes comprehensive standards for the management of animal feedlots and manure storage facilities.
+The Minnesota feedlot rule establishes comprehensive standards for the management of all the roughly 24,000 animal feedlots and manure storage facilities in Minnesota.
 It governs various aspects, including:

-• Manure Management: Regulations on storage, transportation, disposal, and utilization of animal manure and wastewater processing.
+•Manure Management: Regulations on storage, transportation, disposal, and land application of animal manure and wastewater processing.

 These rules apply broadly to all feedlot operations across the state, ensuring a baseline of environmental and public health protection.

-Specific feedlot permits are issued to regulate individual operations based on their size and potential environmental impact, in comparison with the feedlot rule which provides general requirements, The Minnesota Pollution Control Agency (MPCA) administers several types of feedlot permits including National Pollutant Discharge Elimination System (NPDES), State Disposal System (SDS) Permits, Construction Short-Form (CSF) and Interim Permits.
+Feedlot permits are issued to regulate individual operations based on their large size and potential environmental impact, in comparison with the feedlot rule which provides general requirements.
+Feedlots that have 1,000 animal units or more are required to get federal and state permits, making up about 1,200 of the feedlots in the state.
+The Minnesota Pollution Control Agency (MPCA) administers several types of feedlot permits including National Pollutant Discharge Elimination System (NPDES), State Disposal System (SDS) Permits, Construction Short-Form (CSF) and Interim Permits.
 These permits include specific conditions tailored to the operation, such as manure management plans, land application requirements, and monitoring protocols.

 Key Differences Between Feedlot Rules and Feedlot Permits

-• Feedlot Rule: Applies universally to feedlot operations, setting general standards.
+Feedlot Rule: Applies universally to all feedlot operations, setting general standards.

-• Feedlot Permits: Apply to specific operations based on size, location, and environmental impact.
+Feedlot Permits: Apply to some operations only, based on size, location, and environmental impact.

-• Feedlot Permits: Impose additional, operation-specific conditions to ensure compliance with environmental standards.
+Feedlot Permits: Impose additional, operation-specific conditions for the largest operations to ensure compliance with environmental standards.

-Minnesota Trout Unlimited (MNTU) will be contributing comments on feedlot rulemaking because of the direct and serious impact that poorly regulated feedlots can have on the coldwater streams, rivers, and groundwater that trout depend on.
+Minnesota Trout Unlimited (MNTU) will be contributing comments on feedlot rulemaking because of the direct and serious impact that poorly regulated feedlots, especially poor manure application practices, can have on the coldwater streams, rivers, and groundwater that trout depend on.
+Some specific reasons to comment include:

 1. Water Quality Impacts